codio/site/source/docs/dashboard/classes/class-module-assign.html.md

 full_width: true
 ---

-Once you have assigned your Tutorial to the class and added students, you are ready to hand out your first assignment.
+Once you have assigned your Course to the class and added students, you are ready to hand out your first assignment.

 Modules can be assigned to classes by